-The proponent proposes to develop the project on an approximate area of 1,400 hectares within the eastern part of the Glenaladale mineral sands deposit in East Gippsland.
-The site is located approximately two kilometres (km) south of Glenaladale, 4 km south-west of Mitchell River National Park and 20 km north-west of Bairnsdale, Victoria (Figure 1).
+The proponent proposes to develop the project on an approximate area of 1,675 hectares within the eastern part of the Glenaladale mineral sands deposit in East Gippsland (Figure 1).
+The site is located near the Mitchell River and approximately two kilometres (km) south of Glenaladale, 4 km south-west of Mitchell River National Park and 20 km north-west of Bairnsdale, Victoria (Figure 2).

-The proposal includes the development of an open pit mineral sands mine, mining unit plant, wet concentrator plant (comprising mineral separation processing and tailings thickening and disposal plant), water supply infrastructure, tailings storage dam and additional site facilities (i.e. site office, warehouse, workshop, loading facilities and fuel storage).
-The proposed mining methods involve open pit mining to extract approximately 200 million tonnes of ore over a projected mine life of 20 years to produce 6 Mt of mineral concentrate.
-Heavy mineral concentrate are proposed to be transported via road or by rail for export overseas.
+The proposal includes the development of an open pit mineral sands mine, two mining unit plants, wet concentrator plant (comprising mineral separation processing and tailings thickening and disposal plant), water supply infrastructure, tailings storage dam and additional site facilities (i.e. site office, warehouse, workshop, loading facilities and fuel storage).
+The proposed mining methods involve open pit mining to extract approximately 170 million tonnes of ore over a projected mine life of 20 years to produce 6 Mt of mineral concentrate.
+Heavy mineral concentrate, separated into magnetic and non-magnetic concentrates, are proposed to be transported via road, rail or a combination of both for export overseas.

-The mining project would require up to 3,000 kilowatt hours of power, likely to be supplied from the electricity grid and between 3 to 4 gigalitres of water per annum.
+The power demand for the mining unit plants and wet concentrator plant is estimated at 3,600 kVA, likely to be supplied from the electricity grid (with some upgrades likely required) and up to 3 gigalitres of water per annum.